OoDeeR/bs_boplist/README.md

 Specify whether you want to include maps that you don't have a score on, but the other person does.

+Select a thumbnail picture.

+Create your playlist and put it in your Playlists folder.

+Start bopping!

 <img width="464" alt="boplist" src="https://github.com/OoDeeR/bs_boplist/assets/23144450/975981b8-7e55-4e12-9bc4-e6885a861baa">